 The President's Scholars Program provides educational enrichment opportunities and scholarship incentives for academically advanced students.
 This excellent opportunity includes a one-credit colloquium each semester.
 Scholars participate in activities to broaden intellectual horizons, to become more aware of Southwest history and culture and to explore communications skills through interaction with other students.

 Participants will travel to off-campus locations throughout the Southwest to study subjects of interest and concern.
 Scholarships, which include tuition, books and travel, are awarded for those who are admitted.

-Students may obtain an application packet for the President's Scholars program from the Recruitment Office, or by calling (800) 226-7845, ext.
-6271.
+Students may obtain an application packet for the President's Scholars program from the Recruiting and Admissions Office, (800) 226-7845, ext.
+6271, or by calling faculty adviser Andrew Hassard, ext.
+6213, or email andrew.hassard@npc.edu.